Fraud Blocker

 Project Timeline and Scheduling

-We begin finalising your drawings, engineering, and council documentation.
+We begin finalising your drawings, engineering and council documentation.
 You’ll receive updates at each milestone, and we’ll keep you in the loop on expected fabrication and construction dates.
+See the full process.

-If conditions are unsafe — high winds, storms, or heavy rain — we temporarily pause the build.
-We reschedule fast and keep you updated so your project stays moving with minimal disruption.
-You will not incur any additional costs due to weather delays.
+If conditions become unsafe — high winds, storms or heavy rain — we temporarily pause the build, reschedule quickly and keep you updated so your project stays moving.
+You won’t incur any additional costs due to weather delays.

-Occasionally — yes.
-Weather, supplier delivery times, and council processing can all impact timelines, but we’ll always communicate early and adjust quickly to keep your project on track.
+Occasionally, yes.
+Weather, supplier delivery times and council processing can all affect timelines, but we’ll always communicate early and adjust quickly to keep your project on track.

-No — as long as we have access to the site, you don’t need to be home.
-We’ll let you know in advance when we’re coming, and we’ll update you at each stage.
+No — as long as we have safe access to the site, you don’t need to be home.
+We’ll let you know in advance when we’re coming and update you at each stage.

-Yes — please ensure the site is free of obstacles, vehicles, debris, or vegetation.
-If your site needs earthworks, we will quote and arrange these separately before construction begins.
+Yes — please ensure the site is free of obstacles, vehicles, debris and vegetation.
+If your site needs earthworks, we’ll quote and arrange these separately before construction begins.
+See our earthworks specifications.

-Yes — we can arrange demolition and removal of old sheds if needed.
+Yes — we can arrange demolition and removal of old sheds.
 Just mention it during quoting so we can factor it into your design and approvals.

 What's included / Not included?

-Everything from design, engineering, and construction right through to the concrete slab and final handover.
-We can also quote and arrange earthworks, but these are not included in the initial shed quote, as every site needs a tailored assessment.
+Everything from design, engineering and construction through to the concrete slab and final handover.
+Earthworks can be quoted and arranged but aren’t included in the initial shed quote, as every site needs a tailored assessment.
+Council approval fees and Building Indemnity Insurance are also not included in the contract price — they’re passed on at cost once approvals are issued and exact fees are known.
+Learn more about earthworks and Complete Projects.

-Electrical wiring, plumbing, stormwater connection, fencing, landscaping, and retaining walls are not included — but we can coordinate with your trades if needed.
+Electrical wiring, plumbing, stormwater connection, fencing, landscaping and retaining walls — but we can coordinate with your trades if needed.

 Your shed includes gutters and 90mm white PVC downpipes fitted to ground level as part of our Complete Project service.
-Stormwater connection — including piping into drains, soakage pits, or rainwater tanks — must be completed by your plumber to meet South Australian regulations.
-If you don’t have a plumber, we can refer you to a trusted local one who can take care of the connection for you.
+Stormwater connection — piping into drains, soakage pits or rainwater tanks — must be completed by your plumber to meet South Australian regulations.
+If you don’t have a plumber, we can refer you to a trusted local one.

-We don’t supply or install rainwater tanks directly, but we can design your shed’s downpipe layout to suit tank locations.
-If you’d like a tank installed, we can refer you to a trusted local plumber who can supply and connect it for you.
+We don’t supply or install tanks directly, but we can design your downpipe layout to suit tank locations and refer you to a trusted local plumber for supply and connection.

-Stormwater must be directed into an approved discharge point — usually a drain, soakage pit, or rainwater tank — depending on your council’s requirements.
-Your plumber will advise the best option for your property, and we can coordinate placement of downpipes to make the connection easy.
+Into an approved discharge point — usually a drain, soakage pit or rainwater tank, depending on your council’s requirements.
+Your plumber will advise the best option, and we’ll coordinate downpipe placement to make the connection easy.

 We don’t provide these trades directly, but we’re happy to coordinate with your electrician or plumber.
-For safety reasons, no other trades can trench or dig while we’re on site, so electrical or plumbing work can only begin after we’ve completed construction.
-Just let us know ahead of time so we can plan any openings or access points they’ll need.
+For safety reasons, no other trades can trench or dig while we’re on site, so electrical and plumbing work can only begin after we’ve completed construction.
+Let us know ahead of time so we can plan any openings or access points.

-Yes — your quote will list all included roller doors, personal access doors, and windows.
+Yes — your quote lists all included roller doors, personal access doors and windows.
 Additional openings or upgrades (windlock doors, auto motors, glass windows) can be added anytime.

 Insulation is optional and can be added to any shed.
-It includes a foil-backed blanket that acts as sarking to reduce heat and stop condensation.
+It’s a foil-backed blanket that acts as sarking to reduce heat and stop condensation.
+See our Insulation page.

 Yes — all Complete Project builds include vermin flashing and sealed slab edges for a clean, dust-free finish.

-No — retaining walls are not part of a standard shed build, but we can work with your landscaper or builder if your block requires retaining before construction.
+No — retaining walls aren’t part of a standard shed build, but we can work with your landscaper or builder if your block needs retaining before construction.

-We’ll need adequate, safe access for utes, the concrete truck, and the delivery truck.
+We need adequate, safe access for utes, the concrete truck and the delivery truck.
 Tight, sloping or rural sites aren’t a problem — we just need to assess them beforehand.

 Council Approvals & Regulations

-Yes — especially for sheds over 15m² or with a span greather than 3 metres, or near boundaries or easements.
+Yes — especially for sheds over 15m², with a span greater than 3 metres, or near boundaries or easements.
 Smaller sheds may be exempt, but it depends on your local council’s rules.

-In SA, sheds under 15m² and 2.5m high are often exempt, but anything bigger (or closer to boundaries) will need approval.
-Always check with your local council or use the PlanSA Approval Wizard – or contact us for advice.
+In SA, sheds under 15m² and 2.5m high are often exempt, but anything bigger — or closer to boundaries — will need approval.
+Check with your local council, use the PlanSA Approval Wizard, or contact us for advice.

-This varies for each property, according to the planning regulations.
-The setback can vary from 600mm to 900m, otherwise the shed can be built on the boundary using a box gutter and rainhead.
+It varies by property under the planning regulations.
+Setbacks typically range from 600mm to 900mm; alternatively, the shed can often be built on the boundary using a box gutter and rainhead.

 You risk fines, legal orders to modify or remove the shed, and problems with resale or insurance.
 It’s always smarter to get approval upfront.